 All changes to a given Validated Payment Software product or application must result in a new Payment Software version number.
 However, whether this affects the version number listed on the Website depends on the nature of the change and the Vendor's published versioning methodology.
-All changes that impact security functionality and/or any Secure Software Requirement must result in a change to the version number listed on the Website; wildcards are not permitted for changes impacting security functionality and/or any Secure Software Requirement.
+All changes that impact security functionality and/or any Secure Software Requirement must result in a change to the version number listed on the Website; use of wildcards is not permitted on the List of Validated Payment Software.